 87 Ibid.
-15 (MIC "The 2020 White Paper on Information and Communications in Japan"), Chapter 1 Section 2 Addendum, pp. 95-96 costs, and strong economies of scale.
-In addition, the concentration of the market tends to increase after a certain number of years because the concentration of data causes high switching costs for users and the lockin effect occurs.
-[88] [89]
+15 (MIC "The 2020 White Paper on Information and Communications in Japan"), Chapter 1 Section 2 Addendum, pp. 95-96 characteristics such as two-sided markets, network effects, low marginal costs, and strong economies of scale.
+In addition, the concentration of the market tends to increase after a certain number of years because the concentration of data causes high switching costs for users and the lock-in effect occurs.88 89